 Mulala Landry was born in 1976, in Kinshasa (DRC).
 Since his childhood, he excelled in the practice of drawing.
 He started his career as a graphic designer and collaborated with Zain Telecommunication Group in DRC and Shalina pharmaceutic storage.
 In 2004, his talent was discovered by one of the leading Congolese popular painters Chéri Chérin.
 Following his advice, he began his studies at the Academy of Fine Arts of Kinshasa.

-Landry is known for his portraits of "La SAPE" members, young Congolese women and popular artists and musicians.
-His work is a true expression of the vibrant culture of Kinshasa, stressed by dynamic postures, bright colors or psychedelic backgrounds.
-By mixing hyperrealistic rendering of the subjects with a decorative, hippie-poster inspired environments, he creates an atmosphere of fantasy.
+Landry is known for his portraits of "La SAPE" members, young Congolese women, and popular artists and musicians.
+His work is a true expression of the vibrant culture of Kinshasa, stressed by dynamic postures, bright colors, or psychedelic backgrounds.
+By mixing hyperrealistic rendering of the subjects with a decorative, hippie-poster inspired environment, he creates an atmosphere of fantasy.

-Like others popular painters, Landry employs the animals heads in his compositions, which are seen as a form of cultural identity.
+Like other popular painters, Landry employs the animals heads in his compositions, which are seen as a form of cultural identity.
 He is particularly attached to the monkeys, historically used is art as allegorical representations of humans.
-Occasionally, he represents himself in the shape of this intelligent but subversive animal, for exemple in the work Papa Wemba (2017).
+Occasionally, he represents himself in the shape of this intelligent but subversive animal, for example in the work Papa Wemba (2017).